-Athletes with a disability have an impairment that may lead to competitive disadvantage in sport.
+Athletes with a disability have impairment (s) that may lead to competitive disadvantage in sport.
 Classification is the process by which athletes are assessed relative to the impact of impairment on their ability to compete in a specific sport.
 Within the classification system, criteria are put in place to ensure that winning is determined by skill, fitness, power, endurance, tactical ability and mental focus, the same factors that account for success in sport for athletes without a disability.

 Classification is sport specific.
-Each sport has established groups, called sport classes, to group athletes for competition based on activity limitation for that sport.

-The International Paralympic Committee's (IPC) classification system for individual sports can be viewed online at: Paralympic.org/classification.
+Each sport has established groups, call sport classes, to group athletes for competition based on activity limitation for that sport.
+The international classification system for individual sports can be viewed online at: Paralympic.org/classification.
 Most IPC classification systems are not appropriate (too detailed) for a high school setting.
-It is suggested to modify to simplified / grouped classes such as sitting (athletes who use wheelchairs), visually impaired, and ambulatory.
+It is suggested to modify to simplified / grouped classes such as sitting (wheelchair athletes), visually impaired, and ambulatory.